 Greater Addo Elephant National Park area

-This morning you will meet your crew in the windy city of Port Elizabeth and we will be heading straight Addo Elephant National Park for our afternoon game drive.
+This morning you will meet your crew in the windy city of Gqeberha (previously called Port Elizabeth) and we will be heading straight to Addo Elephant National Park for our afternoon game drive.
 Recent expansion has seen Addo grow to become the third largest of South Africa’s National Parks.
 The unique vegetation of Addo supports a wide variety of wildlife and we will spend the afternoon in search of the animals.

 The historic town of Graaff-Reinet nestles in the heartland of the Great Karoo and offers a unique insight into the history of this arid region.
 It is also the fourth oldest town in the country.
 This evening you will join a sundowner excursion to the Valley of Desolation, this unique valley offers a panoramic view over the town and the wide open plains stretching out below.
 Kindly note that during the winter months, this activity will become a Sunrise excursion to the valley of Desolation the following morning.